 - 2.1.1.
 This policy and any future changes will be ratified by REANNZ. - 2.1.2.
-Terminology in this document follows the terminology definitions provided in the eduroam Compliance Statement v1.0 (4 October 2011) unless specifically stated in this document.

-2.2. eduroam Roaming Operator

-2.2.1.
-REANNZ is the roaming operator (RO) for New Zealand and is responsible for delivering the eduroam service to Participating Organisations in New Zealand.

-2.2.2.
-The RO's role is to:

-- To coordinate and support the eduroam service to nominated technical contacts of Participating Organisations only - Maintain links with the global eduroam community and their respective authentication servers - Contribute to the further development of the eduroam concept. - 2.2.3.
-The RO is responsible for maintaining and developing a national authentication server network that connects to Participating Organisations on a best-efforts basis.
+Terminology in this document follows the terminology definitions provided in the eduroam Compliance Statement v1.0 (4 October 2011) unless specifically stated in this document. - 2.2. eduroam Roaming Operator (RO) - 2.2.1.
+REANNZ is the RO for New Zealand and is responsible for delivering the eduroam service to Participating Organisations in New Zealand. - 2.2.2.
+The RO's role is to: - To coordinate and support the eduroam service to nominated technical contacts of Participating Organisations only - Maintain links with the global eduroam community and their respective authentication servers - Contribute to the further development of the eduroam concept. - 2.2.3.
+The RO is responsible for maintaining and developing a national authentication server network that connects to Participating Organisations on a best efforts basis.
 The RO assumes no liability for any impact as a result of a loss or disruption of service. - 2.2.4.
-The RO is responsible for managing a second-line technical support function covering pre-connection and ongoing technical support, and maintenance of a dedicated website containing technical, service, policy and process information and mailing lists. - 2.2.5.
-The RO is responsible for coordinating communications between Participating Organisations so that policies and procedures contained herein are adhered to in a timely manner.
-As a matter of last resort the RO has the right to impose technical sanctions. - 2.2.6.
-The RO will work with the nominated eduroam technical contact of a Participating Organisation to test one or more of the following aspects: - initial connectivity - authentication and authorisation processes - the authorised services offered - review of the logging activities - review of the relevant authentication server configuration for compliance with the policy.
+The RO is responsible for managing a second line technical support function covering preconnection and ongoing technical support, and maintenance of a dedicated website containing technical, service, policy and process information and mailing lists.